 - Not seeing anorexia as an illness but rather a lifestyle choice

-People with eating disorders can recover.
+People with anorexia can recover.
 However, they're at increased risk of relapse during periods of high stress or during triggering situations.
 Ongoing therapy or periodic appointments during times of stress may help you stay healthy.

 Preparing for an appointment

-Here's some information to help you get ready for your appointment and know what to expect from your doctor and other health providers.
+Here's some information to help you get ready for your appointment and know what to expect from your doctor or mental health professional.

 What you can do

 Before your appointment, make a list of:

 - Any symptoms you're experiencing, including any that may seem unrelated to the reason for the appointment.
 Try to recall when your symptoms began.